06. How to Teach Preventive Dentistry (4 ceu’s)

-This course is only offered every other year and will not be offered again until 2025.
+This workshop will not be offered again until 2025.
 This course includes the entire contents of the Preventive Dentistry course for dental assisting and dental hygiene students.
 The course includes the course manual, syllabus, power point presentations, class activities, course projects, case based quizzes and exams.
 The entire course is placed in electronic format on a flash drive for each course attendee.
 The instructor will direct course attendees in the methods of teaching Preventive Dentistry to students using the “mindfulness” teaching methodology.
 The course can be applied in conjunction with any of the Preventive Dentistry textbooks currently available for DA & DH education.

 (This class limited to 30 participants)